 - average_grun.x reads the thermal expansion, the isothermal bulk modulus, the volume, the isochoric heat capacity, and the temperature and computes the average Grüneisen parameter, the isobaric heat capacity, and the isoentropic bulk modulus. - bravais_lattices.x tests the module lattices.f90 of the library.
 Presently it can read three primitive lattice vectors of a Bravais lattice and find the ibrav code and the celldm parameters of the input lattice.
 It can also read two sets of primitive vectors and decide if they describe the same Bravais lattice.
 In the positive case it gives the orientation of one lattice with respect to the other.
 For an example of its use see tools_input/bravais_lattice.in. - change_dynmat_name.x A simple tool to change the number of the geometry to a set of dynamical matrix files.
-For an example of its use see tools_input/change_name.in. - change_e_name.x A simple tool to change the number of the geometry to a set of energy files inside the restart directory. - change_tel_name.x A simple tool to change the number of the geometry to the electronic thermodynamic files inside the therm_file directory. - crystal_point_group.x is a crystal point group calculator.
+For an example of its use see tools_input/change_name.in. - change_e_name.x A simple tool to change the number of the geometry to a set of energy files inside the restart directory. - change_tel_name.x A simple tool to change the number of the geometry to the electronic thermodynamic files inside the therm_file directory.
+It can be used also to change the names of the elastic constant files, both those in elastic_constants and in anhar_files directories. - crystal_point_group.x is a crystal point group calculator.
 It can give several information about the crystallographic point groups, such as the list of symmetry operations, the product of two rotations, the product table, the class structure, the character tables of the irreducible representations of the point group and of the double point group and the projective representations.
 It gives the list of subgroups and supergroups of a given group and the compatibility tables of a given group with its subgroups.
 It can also decompose the Kronecker product representations.
 Finally it can list the conjugate groups and calculate the intersection of two point groups.
 For an example of its use see tools_input/crystal_point_group.in.